omeka/omeka-s-enduser/docs/modules/extracttext.md

 - TIFF (image/tiff)
 - WEBP (image/webp).

-Note that some file extensions or media types may be disallowed in your global settings.
+Note that some file extensions or media types may be disallowed in your [global settings](../admin/settings.md#security).

+If you do not have one or more desired extractor tools installed on your server, check with your hosting service or your local server administrator.

 ## Extracting text from media